Knowledge base

 Service usage / Service management

-Be careful, on your product table, it is important to distinguish between access to products (type kDrive for example, within the kSuite) and access to product management:
+Be careful, on your product table, it is important to distinguish between product access (type kDrive for example, within the kSuite) and product management access:

-It is possible to authorize a user to use kDrive (they will be able to create a PDF for example) without granting them a service management right for kDrive (they will not be able to change the offer, invite a new user, terminate, etc.).
+It is possible to authorize a user to use kDrive (they will be able to create a PDF for example) without granting them kDrive service management rights (they will not be able to change the offer, invite a new user, terminate, etc.).

 Technical rights / Statistical rights